The policeman isn’t there to create disorder; the policeman is there to preserve disorder.

 I like to think that the ambition of Gonzalez-Torres’s work was, in fact, to promulgate a beautiful confusion in the art world and in the forms and durations of its property, and to insist that our private desires be fulsome enough to change social relations a little more than the other way around.
 I still relish his extravagant proposals for confounding the boundaries of love and objects, suggesting that we should obsess about our partner’s ideal body weight or forget where our possessions begin and end.
 Gonzalez-Torres loved to have things: mid-century modern furniture, an authentic Chicago cop jacket, Golden Girls episodes, Walt Disney figurines.
 But the concepts of property and possession put forward in his work were effusive, liminal, ineffable.
 They occupied the outer reaches of having: to have memories, to have someone, to have desires.

-In the early exhibitions of Gonzalez-Torres, when the parameters were still hazy and there was no one authority, not even the artist, controlling the production and distribution of his work, the sculptures had a plangent, low-budget, potlatch atmosphere in which things were valued in terms of their availability.
+In the early exhibitions of Gonzalez-Torres, when the parameters were still hazy and there was no one authority controlling the production and distribution of his work—not even the artist—the sculptures had a plangent, low-budget atmosphere in which things were valued in terms of their availability.
 Whether that atmosphere was the sky around a Sheridan Square billboard or the space between a male dancer’s legs, many of us were energized by the twin prospect of valorizing private moments and putting precious objects at risk.
 That’s what we were affirming when we took the paper, ate the candy, danced under the lights.
 For the artist’s 1993 exhibition at Galerie Jennifer Flay in Paris, for instance, a square of hanging lights demarcated a smaller, more intimate zone within the gallery, a spatial delineation made even more intimate if we happened to be there at the same time as someone else and both of us cared to dance, music being provided by a walkman equipped with dual headphones so that only the dancers could hear.
 We could choose the degree of intimacy with which we wanted to engage Untitled (arena), 1993, but we could not choose whether to experience the piece or not, since we lost that option the moment we entered the exhibition space and found ourselves already within the purview of the work.
 In a crude sense, Untitled (arena) was a kind of trap that offered refuge only after we had surrendered to the idea of being contained.

 How we interpret this “surrender” is important to understanding the public/private tension at the heart of Gonzalez-Torres’s work—and how the unseemly power relations of that tension have been suppressed by subsequent artists and curators, if not eliminated altogether.
 On the one hand, a work like Untitled (arena) explicitly enacts a captive power over its participants: It demarcates a public site and then converts any events that transpire within the site into part of the work, into private property.
 To experience Untitled (arena) is to be controlled by it; freedom within the piece is choosing what behaviors we will turn over to its coffers of intellectual property.
 On the other hand, Untitled (arena) also insists on the possibility, however vestigial or frail, of a private sanctuary within this domain.
 We can be part of the piece and still choose to have inner thoughts and feelings that are independent of our outward captivity, a psychological privatization analogous to the literal privatization of taking a sheet of paper or piece of candy home with us.
 Dancing to music that only we can hear is a poignant example of this intimate form of resistance, a diversionary tactic characterized by a much discussed concept at the time, Michel de Certeau’s “la perruque” or “wig,” in which the outward appearance of acceptable behavior disguises ulterior motives.
-But the most important characteristic of this dynamic is the refusal of Untitled (arena) or Gonzalez-Torres himself to appear acquisitive or powerful at all.
+But the most important characteristic of this dynamic is the refusal of Untitled (arena) or Gonzalez-Torres himself to appear powerful or acquisitive at all.
 This too is a kind of “wig,” a controlled ethos of casualness that conceals not only its intentions but also the act of concealment itself.
 The art and persona of Gonzalez-Torres thus mark an important transformation in the style and atmosphere of power, from the ordinal authority of modern capitalism to the pseudo-communitarianism of today.
-If the formal properties of 1960s Minimalism—hardness, geometry, impenetrability, silence—were aligned with those of the military industrial complex, then forty years later Gonzalez-Torres’s work exhibits precisely the inverse properties—flexibility, organicism, accessibility, eloquence—and yet is aligned with the same thing: the dominant social order.
+If the formal properties of 1960s Minimalism—hardness, geometry, impenetrability, silence—were aligned with those of the military industrial complex, then forty years later Gonzalez-Torres’s work exhibits precisely the inverse properties—flexibility, organicism, accessibility, eloquence—and yet aligns with the same thing: the dominant social order.
 Gonzalez-Torres’s signal accomplishment was his realization that the most expansive, pervasive way to amass power is to not seem powerful at all.